amanda-lang/amanda/README.md

 **On Mac**

-Can't help you, sorry :-( .
+Can't help you, i'm sorry :cry: .